 Estimates to obtain the model parameters have been based on annual data for the period 1973-2000, which was obtained mainly from New Cronos as agreed on by the AG-MEMOD partnership.
 Additionally data provided by the FAO, the USDA, the German statistical, and the German Ministry of Consumer Protection, Food and Agriculture were used.
 In the German case, econometric estimations were hampered by the re-unification process which often caused structural breaks in the data series.
-Different types of dummy variables were employed in the econometric estimation to offset the effects of the structural breaks: a single dummy for years before20 or after the re-unification to cover short-term disruptions, a level dummy for the period after the re-unification to offset an enduring shift in the agriculture in West-Germany and East-Germany.
+Different types of dummy variables were employed in the econometric estimation to offset the effects of the structural breaks: a single dummy for years before or after the re-unification to cover short-term disruptions, a level dummy for the period after the re-unification to offset an enduring shift in the agricultural sector and additional trends to indicate a converging or diverging processes between agriculture in West-Germany and East-Germany.
 Parameters were derived by single equation Ordinary Least Square (OLS) estimators.
 The estimations were conducted with the software program EViews 4.0.
 Estimator were chosen by the 'Goodness of Fit' and the quality of test variables, but results which contracted economic theory with e.g., wrong signs, were rejected.
 Estimates also had to be eliminated when they induced an infeasible solution for the country or the combined model.
 Parameters for policy variables were sometimes hard to attain so that quality criteria had to be eased.
-Detailed descriptions of the model structure and related estimations can be found in Salamon and von Ledebur (2004b) on the partnership homepage21.
+Detailed descriptions of the model structure and related estimations can be found in SALAMON and VON LEDEBUR (2004b) on the partnership homepage.